idushes/agent-task-manager/README.md

 The service will start on port 8081.

-### Running with PostgreSQL
+### Running with PostgreSQL and Redis

-The service requires PostgreSQL database.
-You can run it locally with Docker:
+The service requires PostgreSQL database and Redis.
+You can run them locally with Docker:

 ```bash
 # Start PostgreSQL with Docker